-According to the Global Slavery Index (GSI), there are an estimated 35.8 million slaves around the world today.
+According to the Global Slavery Index (GSI), there are an estimated 45.8 million slaves in the world today.
 This modern day slavery is in many instances not all too different from that in medieval times, as people are still being owned as property by others in some countries around the world.
 However, unlike ancient forms where slaves were not paid at all, in modern day slavery payment may be there for those in bondage, though meager and riddled with exploitation.
 The International Labour Organization estimates that 26% of modern slaves are children.
-Adult male slaves, meanwhile, are often forced into labor due to financial debts, while females are often exploited for prostitution.
+Below is an overview of countries by largest populations of people said to be in a situation of slavery.

 Political instability is the core cause to explain why there are so many people in modern day slavery in the Democratic Republic of the Congo (DRC) according to GSI.
 The current estimate of slaves there is equivalent to 1.13 percent of the country’s population.
 Locals displaced by wars often end up working as slaves in the country’s resource-rich mines, which are at times controlled by warlords or corrupt army officials.
 Men are trapped in debt bondage, from where they must work for food, accommodations, and to repay back their "employers’" money they borrowed to buy mining tools.
 This practice is especially prominent in the regions of North and South Kivu, Orientale, and Katanga, where deposits of gold, tin, coltan, and tantalum are found.
 Due to instability, women and young girls also fall prey to sexual exploitation, a form of slavery in the Democratic Republic of Congo that is widely documented around much of the rest of the world.

 8. Nigeria - 875,500 modern slaves